TwisterMc/pdfjs-viewer-shortcode/readme.txt

 This plugin can be installed either directly from your WordPress admin panel by searching for **PDF.js Viewer**, or downloading from the Wordpress Plugin Repository and uploading and expanding the archive into your sites `wp-content/plugins` directory.

 ## Changelog

+### 2.1.6

+* Added testing up to WordPress 5.9.
+* Added a few more variables into the Alternative PDF Loading version.
+* Moved the Alternative PDF Loading to beta.

 ### 2.1.5